 Advertising in Our Virtually Enhanced World

 Imagine stepping into a future Apple Store.
 When you approach the iPhone display, a full-sized AR avatar of Steve Jobs materializes to give you a tour of the product’s latest features.
 Avatar Jobs is a little too much, so with nothing more than a voice command, he’s replaced with floating text—and a list of phone features hovers in the air in front of you.
-After you’ve made your selection, eschewing the iPhone for a new pair of AR iGlasses, another voice command is all it takes to execute a smart contract.
+After you’ve made your selection, eschewing the iPhone for a new pair of Augmented Reality iGlasses, another voice command is all it takes to execute a smart contract.

 Next, glasses on, you head over to a friend’s house.
 While chatting in her kitchen, you gaze at her new cabinets.
-Sensors in the glasses track eye motion, so your AI knows your focus has been lingering.
+Sensors in the glasses track eye motion, so your AI assistant knows your focus has been lingering.

 Via your search history, it also knows you’ve been considering remodeling your kitchen.
 Because your smart recommendation preferences are turned on, cabinet prices, design, and color choices fill your field of vision.
 It’s a new form of advertising: either an extension of frictionless shopping, or a novel type of spam.